it-is-final/PokeG3ACE/ace_notes/ExitCodes/FRLG_GrabACE_ShortExit.md

     ```
 2. Execute the code

-Control of the game should have been returned to you after execution, and Box 14 should now be named ` Foì`.
+Box 14 should be named `␣Foì`.

-If control of the game has not been returned, that means you wrote the name of Box 14 wrong.
+If the game crashes or softlocks it may have been caused by the following:
-If the game crashes, make sure that you have written the code correctly, and that there are no invisible Pokémon in the execution area of your grab ACE Pokemon.
+- Box names are written wrong
+- There are Pokémon (visible or not) after the entrypoint of your glitch Pokémon (for $351, it is Box 13, Slot 8)
+    - Move them to a box slot before the entrypoint
+    - For invisible Pokémon: use group selection or move them before the entrypoint if they do not disappear

 ## Exiting for more complex payloads
 For more complex payloads the must exit before the box names, use the exit code bootstrap [here](GrabACEBootstrap.md).